Timely Viticulture Timeline: Mid Season, Pre-Harvest, and Harvest

 • SLF has a very wide host range and attacks many fruit crops including grapes, apples, and stone fruits; it has the potential for great impact on these crops, as well as ornamentals and hedgerow plants.

-• The Tree of Heaven (TOH—an invasive tree), Ailanthus altissima, is preferred by adults.
+• The Tree of Heaven (TOH—an invasive tree), Ailanthus altissima, is preferred by adults, but the host range is significant.

 • Eggs have been found on vehicles and other objects, so it is very easy for this pest to be moved to another area (a “hitchhiker”).